Tips to recognize if that Bank of America email is bogus: Internet ScamBusters #227

 Bank of America

---- End Bank of America Survey Phishing Email --
+— End Bank of America Survey Phishing Email –

 Naturally, the actual link in the email did not go to the

 This bogus site used the information victims entered for

 Here are some tips you can use to recognize this Bank of